 It may not take an official offer of publication to expedite review of your article.
 If you have word that your article has made it to the advance review stage, some higher-ranked journals may be willing to take a look at it.
 Also the number of offers you receive for publication can play a factor in the process of expediting review.
 Note, however, that law review boards are taking actions to counteract this practice.
 Some of the top fifty ranked reviews are asking for exclusive submissions, and other smaller journals are limiting the time to accept an offer of publication to one week.

 When making an expediting request through email, authors should attach an electronic copy if they are making the expedite request by e-mail for the convenience of the editors.
 Back to top

-There are a number of very useful online and paper resources that supply excellent tips and online links for article submissions, many of which were discussed above.
-Though most of these focus on student authors, in nearly all cases the compilers state that their information is useful for all legal publishers.
+There are a number of very useful online and print resources that supply excellent tips and online links for article submissions, many of which were discussed above.
+Though most of these focus on student authors, in nearly all cases the compilers state that their information is useful for all legal authors.

-This web site is a collection of links to law review directories, writing tips, and article submission.
+This site is a collects links to law review directories, writing tips, and article submission services.

 Eugene Volokh, Academic Legal Writing: Law Review Articles, Student Notes, Seminar Papers, and Getting on Law Review (4th ed., Foundation Press 2010) Reserve KF 250.V65 2010 (older editions in Treatises Room).